ryanmcgrath/twython/README.md

 Notes
 -----
-Twython (as of 2.7.0) is currently in the process of ONLY supporting Twitter v1.1 endpoints and deprecating all v1 endpoints!
+- Twython (as of 2.7.0) now supports ONLY Twitter v1.1 endpoints!
 Please see the **[Twitter v1.1 API Documentation](https://dev.twitter.com/docs/api/1.1)** to help migrate your API calls!
+- As of Twython 2.9.1, all method names conform to PEP8 standards.
+For backwards compatibility, we internally check and catch any calls made using the old (pre 2.9.1) camelCase method syntax.
+We will continue to support this for the foreseeable future for all old methods (raising a DeprecationWarning where appropriate), but you should update your code if you have the time.

 Questions, Comments, etc?
 -------------------------